Khorsedur Rahman Khan

 Muhammad Khorsedur Rahman Khan, also known as Advocate K. R. Khan, was an Indian politician and an advocate by profession.
-He was the second MLA for Rajabala constituency at the Meghalaya Legislative Assembly.
+He was the second MLA for the Rajabala constituency in the Meghalaya Legislative Assembly.

 Life

 Khan was born into a Bengali Muslim family in the village of Kasaripara in the Hallidayganj, Garo Hills of Meghalaya.
-Despite being an Indian National Congress candidate, he lost against Mozibur Rahman at the 1978 Meghalaya Legislative Assembly election for Rajabala constituency.
-However, he defeated his rival at the 1983 Meghalaya Legislative Assembly election.
+Despite being an Indian National Congress candidate, he lost against Mozibur Rahman at the 1978 Meghalaya Legislative Assembly election for the Rajabala constituency.
+However, he defeated his rival in the 1983 Meghalaya Legislative Assembly election.